 How to Add Ribbon to the Wreath

-I added black and orange ribbon to the outer circle of the wreath (using the same method that I used to attach the geo mesh).
+I added a black and orange ribbon to the outer circle of the wreath (using the same method that I used to attach the geo mesh).

 How to Add Eyeballs

-See easy right!?!?!
+See easy, right!?!?!
 You don’t even need a hot glue gun.

 I hung mine on my front door with my new favorite Halloween decoration this eyeball doorbell.
 I picked it up at Target, last I checked they had them online too.